First consultation for the planned international stewardship for pollinator protecting agriculture

 However, how can consumers encourage and support farmers in such good practices?
 As more than 40% of insect species are threatened with extinction, joint efforts of farmers, trade and consumers for the protection of wild bees, honeybees, flies, butterflies, wasps and other pollinating species are overdue.
 By now, there are only a few stewardships for pollinator protection with limited range, e.g. in USA and France.

-After acceptance of the standard, we can make the stewardship operable, establish the council, train certifiers, communicate the standard to farmers, trading companies and consumers and establish a certified trade chain, so you can be sure that fruits, vegetables, nuts, spices, oil seeds or stimulants with the label WPP (We Protect Pollinators) definitely will have been produced in a pollinator friendly way.
+Please contribute to this consultation round, so we can later start with a good standard to make the stewardship operable, establish the council, train certifiers, communicate the standard to farmers, trading companies and consumers and establish a certified trade chain, so you can be sure that fruits, vegetables, nuts, spices, oil seeds or stimulants with the label WPP (We Protect Pollinators) definitely will have been produced in a pollinator friendly way.

-The first consultation phase is open for 6 weeks (until 15 February 2020).
-You can download the file here and your comments will be electronically stored.
+The first consultation phase is open for 3 months and ends by March 31st, 2020 (CET).
+You can download the draft standard here and complete the consultation by following this link and your comments will be electronically stored.

 Keywords: Stewardship, ISEAL, Consumer, Producer, Trade, Pollinator protection